woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 By default the pod will use "kubernetes.io/arch" inferred from top-level "platform" setting which is deducted from the agents' environment variable CI_SYSTEM_PLATFORM.
 To overwrite this, you need to specify this label in the nodeSelector section.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for more information on using nodeSelector.

+### tolerations

+When you use nodeSelector and the node pool is configured with Taints, you needs to specify the Tollerations.
+Tolerations allow the scheduler to schedule pods with matching taints.
+See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more information on using tolerations.

 Example pipeline configuration:

 ```yaml